shubhamg20/test-deploy/OpenAI_domain_classifier/README.md

    $ cd OpenAI_domain_classifier

    ```
-4. create .env file and copy the content of .env-example file there
+4. create a new .env file and copy the content of .env-example file in it.
+Finally, place your api_key as mentioned there.
 5. Create a new virtual environment:

    - macOS: